View Claudia Trombla's Obituary on theblade.com and share memories

 She will be deeply missed by everyone whose lives she touched with her gracious smile, her inimitable wry humor and an undeniably unique sense of punctuality.

-She is survived by her sisters, Bonnie (Ron) Simpson, and Dorene Timiney; brother-in-law, Richard "Dick" Kesling; step-sister, Bonnie Shrider; as well as many nieces and nephews, extended family and dear friends; her two children, Mark A.Trombla and Alysia Tromblay, brought her great joy and she treasured her 6 grandchildren, one great grandchild and was anticipating meeting another on the way.
+She is survived by her sisters, Bonnie (Ron) Simpson, and Dorene Timiney; brother-in-law, Richard "Dick" Kesling; step-sister, Bonnie Shrider; as well as many nieces and nephews, extended family and dear friends; her two children, Mark A.Trombla and Alysia Tromblay, brought her great joy and she treasured her 6 grandchildren, Matthew, Thomas (Tammi), Chelsea (Eric), Gabriel, Raphael Lungtok, and Sapphia; one great grandchild and was anticipating meeting another on the way.
+She was preceded in death by her husband, Eugene; and sister, Mary Kesling.

 If you wish to make a donation in her name you may do so through the Toledo Symphony League.
 A memorial scholarship has been created in honor of her, to be given to future winners of the Young Artist Competition.